Ards Circuit: Rolls-Royce entries

 Eddie Hall and his wife (who was his pit manager) were both worried about the car’s quietness and lack of drama or final adjustments before the race.
-A previous entry of theirs had required four different types of sparking plug to keep it firing on its six cylinders.
+A previous entry of theirs "had required four different types of sparking plug to keep it firing on its six cylinders".
 During the second pit stop one of the wheel nuts partially seized and the stop took 5½ minutes.
 Several smaller cars were on their third lap before the larger cars like the Bentley and the two Lagondas driven by Hon Brian Lewis and John Cobb started.
 There was a dramatic duel with Lewis’s Lagonda who passed Hall and took the lead when Hall slid on the road by the butcher’s shop in Comber; Hall, Lewis and Cobb ran in a pack for the first few laps, then Cobb fell behind.

-After the race the team celebrated in Belfast, and Ernest Hives put in an expense account To champagne – £45.
+After the race the team celebrated in Belfast, and Ernest Hives put in an expense account "To champagne – £45".
 Hall averaged 78.4 mph for the race with the best average speed of any entrant.
 He came second and 17 seconds behind to Dodson in a M.G. who won with a time of 6 hours, 13 minutes and 24 seconds.
-Hall had done far better than I (Rowbotham) thought possible.
+Hall had done "far better than I (Rowbotham) thought possible".

 So Hall ran again in 1935, losing on handicap by 1 minute and 13 seconds to a Riley, and again the fastest time of the race with an average speed of 80.34 mph.

 In 1936 Hall drove single-handed a Bentley with the larger 4¼-litre engine.
-In shocking weather he averaged 80.81 mph, again the highest speed.
+In "shocking weather" he averaged 80.81 mph, again the highest speed.
 He was second on handicap, beaten by 26 seconds by Dodson & Dixon in a Riley.
-In the large class Hall was up against teams of three Lagondas and three Delahydes (which Rowbotham considered a semi-racing car as the very short Delahyde chassis could not carry a normal four-seater body).
+In the large class Hall was up against teams of three Lagondas and three Delahayes (which Rowbotham considered a semi-racing car as the very short Delahaye chassis could not carry a normal four-seater body).
 A Lagonda, the next big car, was almost nine minutes behind him.
-After 1936 the circuit was abandoned, to Rowbotham’s relief as he thought three entries with a lone car was tempting fate to the limit ... a 100-1 chance.
+After 1936 the circuit was abandoned, to Rowbotham’s relief as he thought three entries with a lone car was "tempting fate to the limit ... a 100-1 chance".

-The record of the highest average speed in all three races helped the Sales department, as some old Bentley customers doubted if the first Derby Bentley the silent sports car could out-perform its famous predecessors.
+The record of the highest average speed in all three races helped the Sales department, as some old Bentley customers doubted if the first "Derby Bentley ("the silent sports car") could out-perform its famous predecessors.
 He said it was easier to make a car go fast than to operate under all climate conditions for the average customer.
-Their Continental testing required 25,000 road miles (while provided free holiday transport e.g. to winter skiing at Davos!).
-They were finding with increased cars on the road that London traffic disclosed problems not disclosed by the Chateauroux trials, so included two or three thousand miles of driving in London traffic.
-Typical problems were clutch troubles, plugs misfiring or overheating from running the engine while standing in a traffic jam.
+Bentley's Continental testing required 25,000 road miles (incidentally providing free holiday transport e.g. to winter skiing at Davos!).
+They were finding, with increased cars on the road, that London traffic posed problems not disclosed by the Chateauroux trials, so they included two or three thousand miles of driving in London traffic.
+Typical problems were clutch troubles, plugs misfiring, or overheating from running the engine while standing in a traffic jam.